 if you have little, give some of what you have.

-who fostered the growth of your Church on earth,
+who fostered her growth while a king on earth,